Lindon W. Barrett

-Lindon W. Barrett Ph.D.
-(October 10, 1961 – July 7, 2008) was a literary and cultural theorist, professor and director of African studies at the University of California, Irvine.
+Lindon W. Barrett (October 10, 1961 – July 7, 2008) was a literary and cultural theorist, professor and director of African studies at the University of California, Irvine.

 Biography

 Barrett was born in Guyana to Dorothy and Leslie Barrett, later moving to England at the age of one.
 Five years later, the family moved to Winnipeg, Manitoba, Canada.
 Studying at both the University of Manitoba and York University in Toronto, Barrett received his undergraduate B.A. in 1983.
 Working toward his graduate degree at the University of Denver, he received his master's degree in 1986.
 Moving forward with his education, Lindon began work at the University of Pennsylvania in order to achieve his Ph.D., which he was awarded in 1990.
 That year, he started his first academic job, at the University of California-Irvine.
 By 2001, he rose from his assistant position to full professor at Irvine.
 He remained at Irvine for 17 years until 2007, when he joined the faculty at the University of California-Riverside.